CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 The outbox queue is the only queue from which messages are being read by MailerQ.
 All other queues are only used to publishing messages to.
-If you want to inject messages directly into RabbitMQ, you should therefore publish your message to the outbox queue so that MailerQ automatically picks them up
+If you want to inject messages directly into RabbitMQ, you should publish your message to the outbox queue so that MailerQ automatically picks them up

 ### Queues for incoming messages

-Besides sending email, MailerQ also opens up SMTP ports to which email can be delivered.
-This allows you to inject email into MailerQ using the SMTP protocol.
+Besides sending email, MailerQ also opens up SMTP ports and spool directories to which email can be delivered.
+This allows you to inject email into MailerQ.
-Besides SMTP, mails can be injected by dropping them in a spool directory, or by using MailerQ as command line utility.
+Besides SMTP and the spool directory, mails can also be injected by using MailerQ as command line utility.

 Messages that are received via one of these mechanisms are published to message queues.
-The `rabbitmq-inbox` setting specifies the queue to which all correctly received messages are delivered, and `rabbitmq-refused` holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client did not correctly authenticate).
+The "rabbitmq-inbox" setting specifies the queue to which all correctly received messages are delivered, and "rabbitmq-refused" holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client did not correctly authenticate).

 ```
 rabbitmq-inbox:     inbox
+rabbitmq-refused:   refused
 rabbitmq-reports:   reports
 rabbitmq-local:     local
-rabbitmq-refused:   refused
 ```

+We mentioned that all accepted messages are published to the "inbox" queue.
-When MailerQ receives a message, the received message is analyzed and sent to one of the four message queues.
-If the received message contains a delivery report (or some other kind of report), it is placed in the "reports" queue and when the message was sent to an email address marked as "local", the message is added to the "local" queue.
+However, it is slightly more complicated.
+When MailerQ receives a message, the received message is analyzed first.
+If it contains a delivery report (or some other kind of report), the message is placed in the "reports" queue instead of the "inbox" queue and when the message was sent to an email address marked as "local", the message is published to the "local" queue.
 You can use the web based management console to manage the addresses that you consider to be local.

-Messages that do not contain a report and that are also not local (this normally is the majority of all messages) are sent to the "inbox" queue:
+Messages that do not contain a report and that are also not local (this normally is the majority of all messages) are sent to the "inbox" queue.
+To summerize, incoming messages are published to one of the following four
+queues:

 * inbox queue: regular incoming messages
 * local queue: incoming messages for local recipient addresses